 Stay Busy and Try New Things

-Boredom is one of the most common causes of relapse seen in patients recovering from addiction, and a widespread culture of social isolation can result in a dangerous amount of downtime.
+Boredom is seen in patients recovering from addiction, and a widespread culture of social isolation can result in a dangerous amount of downtime.
 We urge you to see this as an opportunity instead of a burden if you can.
 Take up a new hobby, cook something you’ve never cooked before, and practice mindfulness around your home - you may even notice something new about a familiar space.

 Take the Opportunity to Focus